Council of the Haida Nation: Languages

 The constitution acknowledges the Haida language (X̱aad Kil and X̱aayda Kil) and English as the official languages of the Haida Nation.

 Governance

 The House of Assembly is a legal form of Haida National government.
 This group has the right to pass laws which align with the Constitution of the Haida Nation.
-The House of Assembly meet yearly with the Council of the Haida Nation.
+The House of Assembly meets yearly with the Council of the Haida Nation.
 These meetings occur in October during the third week of the month.
 Each yearly meeting alternates between G̱aaw (Old Masset) and Hlg̱aagilda (Skidegate).
 In addition to the House of Assembly meetings, the Council of the Haida Nation meet quarterly with Haida citizens.

 The Vice President calls the House of Assembly meeting twenty days before the meeting date.
 They may also call other meeting dates if required, again, at least twenty days before the scheduled date.
 All motions placed through the House of Assembly can only be approved by a vote of three-quarter approval or more.